Belgian Gueuze Lambic

 Perceived Hop Aroma and Flavor:

-Not perceived to very low, and can include a cheesy or floral or lavender-like attributes.
+Not present to very low and can include cheesy, floral or other attributes.

 Fermentation Characteristics: